AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/graphql.md

 The `race` mechanism allows you to specify more than one GraphQL endpoint, for the same source, and race on every execution.

-If you have different places that service is deployed, this is useful to get the fastest response by racing them.
+If you have different places that the service is deployed, this is useful to get the fastest response by racing them.

 ```json
 {